 Keeping your horse’s parasite burden low may decrease the risk of colic, anemia, and respiratory problems which can arise due to migrating larvae.
 Included as part of the fecal analysis is a sand sedimentation test to identify horses carrying a large amount of sand in their gastrointestinal tract.

 A Coggins test is a performed to identify the presence of antibodies in the horse’s blood against the Equine Infectious Anemia virus.
 This virus is transmitted by biting flies and there is no vaccine or cure for this disease.
-This test is required for most horse shows, boarding facilities, and interstate travel.
+This test is required for most horse shows and interstate travel.
 A Coggins test is good for one year.

 A muscular/skeletal exam includes limb palpation, evaluation of your horse on a straight line, and full limb flexions.
 Further diagnostics or treatment of any lameness noted in the exam will be planned if needed.